anujvichare/data-backup-system-improvised/README.md

 # Data Backup System (improvised)

-This project is under development.

-Trying to build a system level app for learning purpose which will copy /home directory to the specified location. only if the checksum of file is changed.

-app gets called at system boot and before shutdown.
+A system level application created to take backup of directory to specified location.
+Application takes backup of modified file only. app gets called on systrem boot and shutdown.